January 28, 2021

 Think about yourself when you feel under pressure - chances are it will be released through leaking water (aka. tears).
 This is essentially how your boiler operates, and leaking water can be a sign that the boiler pressure valve is too high, and it can't cope.

-Sometimes the boiler pressure may be too high that internal parts of the boiler have failed or broken, which results in a leak.
+Sometimes the boiler pressure may be too high that internal parts of the boiler have failed or broken, which results in a leak and a broken boiler.

 It is possible and very easy for you to check whether your boiler is being put under too much pressure, and you should do this as soon as you notice it leaking to avoid internal damage.
 Most boilers will have a pressure gauge on the front of the device (often located right next to the pressure valve).